alezost/ducpel/README.md

 you created a level, you may make a pull request or [open an issue](https://github.com/alezost/ducpel/issues/new).

-Making new levels is a priority.
+Making new levels is a priority.  `artist-mode` can be useful during building a map.
 A level file consists of 2 maps:

 - The main map (titled with `; Map`) defines: